MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-settings.md

 1. (**Preferred**) Remove conflicting policies in GPO, Configuration Manager, your MDM tools, and/or non-Microsoft management solutions when moving to Defender for Endpoint security settings management or Intune for policy management.

-   When policies and settings are configure in multiple tools, in general, here's the order in which they're applied:
+   When policies and settings are configure in multiple tools, in general, here's the order of precedence:

    1. Group Policy (GPO)
    2. Microsoft Configuration Manager Co-Management